-The main information challenges related to the absence of information in Ukrainian, the limited availability of interpreters/translators and the seemingly uncoordinated approach of Government entities on the content of protection and related procedures.14
+Similarly to 2022, in 2023 the main challenges regarding information provision related to the absence of information in Ukrainian, the limited availability of interpreters/translators and the seemingly uncoordinated approach of Government entities on the content of protection and related procedures.
+However, in 2023 several NGOs providing support to migrants and refugees noticed an increase in the number of service-users from Ukraine including for language classes and social support.

 At the Malta International Airport, immigration officials refer applicants to the International Protection Agency.
-No interpretation is available at this point.
+No interpretation service is currently available at the airport.